Best Practices For Processing Payroll Manually

 Most mid-to-large size corporations are already using Payroll solutions such as Workday HCM and Oracle.
 Some startups and small business owners may still be using Excel, but there is really no reason to do so as SaaS (or web based) payroll solution is really affordable.

-If your company still processes payroll with Excel Spreadsheets, here are some tips that could make your life easier.
+If your company still processes payroll with Excel Spreadsheets, here are the best practices for processing payroll.

 Historical Payroll Records